Skip to main content

 Authentication

-Set your API key as the Basic Auth username with an empty password:
+Set your API key as the Basic Auth username.
+Leave the password empty.

 curl https://api.palpluss.com/v1/wallets/service/balance \